deniz-oezdemir/Spaeti-SnackEnd/README.md

 ## Product Categories

-Currently we plan on not selling any of the age restricted products.
+Currently, we plan on not selling any of the age restricted products.
 So we will only sell snacks and soft drinks.

 <img src="images/product-categories.jpg" width="400" alt="product-categories">